FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 So what did we achieve?
 A bad looking blur, that wrecks even my RTX 4090.

 Apple devices are very strict with 3D in the browser usage, so if you overdo the next part, the browser will disable WebGL for this site refuse

-Blur is essential - a fundamental tool, that a lot of graphics programming builds upon.
-[Depth of Field](https://en.wikipedia.org/wiki/Depth_of_field), [Bloom](https://learnopengl.com/Guest-Articles/2022/Phys.-Based-Bloom), [Frosted glass in UI elements](https://blog.frost.kiwi/GLSL-noise-and-radial-gradient/#kde-kwin-blur) all make use of it.

 When talking about blurs and especially bloom, motion stability is incredibly important.
 Our image will rotate slowly to tease out artifacts when bright highlights move across the frame.
 You can toggle this above each WebGL Canvas.